15 Apr 2019

-Our Lady’s Templemore Christmas Newsletter
+Our Lady’s Templemore March Newsletter

 We endeavour to provide a caring, safe and disciplined environment in which all students are challenged and supported to reach their educational and personal potential.
 It is our aim that students leaving our school should be well adjusted, responsible and enterprising individuals capable of meeting the challenges of a changing society.
 We strive to further the Christian and moral development of each student within an atmosphere that reflects the Mercy ethos and long tradition of education.